hivejs/docs/setup/installation.md

 ```

 ### Choose a database backend
 Hive.js uses the [waterline](https://github.com/balderdashy/waterline) ORM, which supports a variety of database backends.
-You can [pick one of these](https://github.com/balderdashy/waterline-docs#supported-adapters) (hive-init(1) will ask you and help you configure it). `sails-memory` is good for testing purposes, but if you're headed for production, you'll want a real database like mysql or postgresql, as memory will loose all your data after stopping hive.js.
-Don't use `disk`, as it doesn't support binary data.
+You can [pick one of these](https://github.com/balderdashy/waterline-docs#supported-adapters) (hive-init(1) will ask you and help you configure it). `sails-memory` is good for testing purposes, but if you're headed for production, you'll want a real database like mysql or postgresql, as `sails-memory` will loose all your data when you shutdown hive.js.
+Don't use `disk`, as it doesn't support binary data, at the moment.

+If you haven't already, you need to create a new database for hive.js, tables will be created automatically.

 ### Choose a broadcast transport
 Hive.js is scalable.
 This means that you can spin up any number of workers to handle the load.
 However, these workers need to communicate and that's when broadcast transports come into play.
 Currently available are: